micmic210/curry-lovers/README.md

   The Curry Lovers website incorporates code from the Love Running project, a lesson provided by Code Institute.
 Specifically, I utilized the structure and styling of the header area, including the navigation bar and hamburger menu functionality, to ensure a responsive and user-friendly experience across all devices.
 These elements were adapted and customized to fit the design and needs of the Curry Lovers site.

   * Content

+  This project includes content adapted or referenced from the following sources:

+	•	Wikipedia - Portions of the historical overview and development of Japanese curry are based on content from Wikipedia.
+Japanese Curry - Wikipedia
+	•	Tasting Table - Insights on the regional varieties and flavor profiles of Japanese curry were drawn from Tasting Table.
+The History of Japanese Curry Rice - Tasting Table
+	•	Japan Insider Secrets - Detailed information on the history, varieties, and cooking methods of Japanese curry was adapted from this source.
+Japanese Curry: A Complete Guide - Japan Insider Secrets

   * Media
+  This project includes images borrowed from the following sources:

+  Photo-ac.com: activity, curry-rice-main, fukujinzuke, rakkyo

+  Unsplash: baked-curry, croque, curry-bread, curry-pod,curry-rice, curry-udon, members, mission

+  CANVA: favicon, curry-variation, wallpaper

   * Acknowledgments
+  I would like to express my gratitude to Mr. Jubril Akolade, my mentor from Code Institute, for his guidance and support.
+Special thanks to my husband, daughter, sister, and nephews for their invaluable feedback and advice during the development of this website.

+  * Recipe References:
+	•	The Basic Curry Rice recipe is based on common Japanese culinary practices.
+	•	The Curry Bread recipe was developed using standard practices detailed in Tomiz Recipe - Basic Curry Bread.
+	•	The Curry Udon, Baked Curry, and Curry Croquette recipes were adapted from traditional family recipes, with adjustments made to suit this project.

+  * Written Descriptions or Explanations:
+	•	Portions of the historical overview and development of Japanese curry were enhanced using content from Wikipedia and other resources.
+	•	Cultural insights and variations of Japanese curry were based on information from sources such as Tasting Table and Japan Food Guide.